ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## compile_aggregate_expressions {#compile_aggregate_expressions}

 Enables or disables JIT-compilation of aggregate functions to native code.
-Enabling the `compile_aggregate_expressions` setting can improve the performance.
+Enabling this setting can improve the performance.

 Possible values: